r-hub/blog/content/post/2020-04-15-retry/index.md

 ## <EMPTY BODY>
 ```

+The function also makes use of the `Retry-After` HTTP header so, in short, if the API says "hey please wait 33 seconds" that's what the waiting time will be.[^1]

 To learn more about `httr::RETRY()`, head over to [its docs](https://httr.r-lib.org/reference/RETRY.html) and [source code](https://github.com/r-lib/httr/blob/master/R/retry.R)

 A wild-caught example of a CRAN package using `httr::RETRY()` is the [`antanym` package](https://github.com/ropensci/antanym/blob/c52f26b65feb7a4f2983ea47ae84e8e2f98f936f/R/load.R#L191), whose `RETRY()` use can be traced back to [a peer-review of the package ](https://github.com/ropensci/software-review/issues/198#issuecomment-384070245) by [Lorenzo Busetto](https://github.com/lbusett) for [rOpenSci](http://ropensci.org/software-review).